Hamid Mir: Banned from Geo News on the pressure of military establishment

 In May 2021, after journalist Asad Ali Toor was attacked by masked men, Hamid Mir supported him and criticized Pakistan's military establishment, which has directly ruled Pakistan for nearly half of its existence since its creation in 1947.
 His focus of criticism was military dictator General Yahya Khan and Akleem Akhtar.
 After this speech, on May 30, 2021, Mir was banned from Geo News and it was reported that he would no longer host the Capital Talk show.
 The leading political party was also running campaign against him on different social media platforms.
 Later on, he clarified his statement that he was not against any institution, as Mir's family members were getting threats from unknown people.
 On March 8, 2022, Hamid Mir made a comeback to Capital Talk after the nine-month ban was lifted.

 Assassination attempts

-He was also the subject of an attempt on his life in November 2012, when half a kilogram of explosives was placed in his car, which was successfully defused by the bomb squad.
+He was also the subject of an attempt on his life in November 2012, when half a kilogram of explosives were placed in his car, which was successfully defused by the bomb squad.
 The Pakistani Taliban claimed responsibility.

 On 19 April 2014, Hamid Mir was fired upon by unknown gunmen and received three bullet injuries.
 He had earlier told his colleagues that if he is attacked, Pakistan's intelligence agency, the Inter-Services Intelligence (ISI), "and its chief Lieutenant-General Zaheer-ul-Islam will be responsible" and had also sent to the Committee to Protect Journalists a video recording implicating the ISI in case of any attempts on his life.
 Geo News was also banned for airing this statement of Hamid Mir.